Covid: pandemic is not even close, warns WHO | coronavirus

-The head of the World Health Organization (WHO) has issued a warning to world leaders that the coronavirus pandemic “is not even close to an end”.
+The head of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, issued a warning to world leaders that the new coronavirus pandemic “it’s not even close to the end”.

-Tedros Adhanom Ghebreyesus cautioned against assuming that the omicron variant is milder than its predecessors, and therefore would be less of a threat.
+Tedros Adhanom Ghebreyesus cautioned against assuming that the omicron variant is milder than its predecessors — and therefore less of a threat.

 This week, some European countries reported new numbers of cases.